Croatia profile - Timeline

 1998 - Croatia resumes control over the fourth UN area, Eastern Slavonia.

-2001 February/March - After two weeks on the run during which nationalists organise demonstrations in his support, General Mirko Norac gives himself up to a Croatian court on the understanding that he will not be extradited to face the international war crimes tribunal in The Hague.
-He is charged with killing Serb civilians in the Croatian city of Gospic in 1991.
+2001 February/March - After two weeks on the run during which nationalists organise demonstrations in his support, General Mirko Norac - charged with killing Serb civilians in 1991 - gives himself up to a Croatian court on the condition that he will not be extradited to the international war crimes tribunal in The Hague.

-2001 July - Prime Minister Racan survives confidence vote in parliament brought by nationalists opposed to his decision to comply with a request from The Hague tribunal for the extradition of generals Ademi and Gotovina.
-General Ademi becomes the first person from Croatia to face charges in The Hague by voluntarily appearing before the tribunal.
-General Gotovina goes into hiding.
+2001 July - Prime Minister Racan survives confidence vote in parliament brought by nationalists opposed to his decision to comply with a request from The Hague tribunal for the extradition of generals Arijan Ademi and Ante Gotovina.
+Gen Ademi voluntarily appears before the tribunal.
+Gen Gotovina goes into hiding.

 2001 September - The Hague tribunal indicts former Yugoslav President Slobodan Milosevic for war crimes and crimes against humanity in the war in Croatia in the early 1990s.